SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 Read Before Installing SunTouch

-- Never install under carpet, vinyl, or wood without mortar encapsulation
+- Never install under carpet, vinyl, or wood flooring without proper mortar encapsulation

 - Never cut or shorten the heating wire